House approves impeachment inquiry rules after fiery floor debate

 Trump tweeted after the vote: "The Greatest Witch Hunt In American History!"

-White House Press Secretary Stephanie Grisham maintained in a statement that the president has done nothing wrong.
+White House press secretary Stephanie Grisham maintained in a statement that the president has done nothing wrong.

 "With today’s vote, Speaker Pelosi and the Democrats have done nothing more than enshrine unacceptable violations of due process into House rules," she said.